-5 SVR to Predict Pronunciation Distances among Speakers
+5. SVR to Predict Pronunciation Distances among Speakers

-Using the reference distance between any two speakers and the difference matrix D between them, we trained a support vector regression (SVR).
-Here, the SVR is expected to predict the reference distance using D features as input.
+Using the reference distance between any two speakers and the upper triangle elements of difference matrix Dbetween them, we trained a support vector regression (SVR).
+In this paper, LIBSVM [9] was adopted to train the SVR.
+Here, the SVR is expected to predict the reference distance using the upper triangle elements of difference matrix D as input, which are also called attribute values in LIBSVM.
+The reference inter-speaker distances were used as the target values.
 In this paper, the epsilon-SVR is used.
-The kernel type is radial basis function: $exp(-gamma |x_1-x_2|^{\Lambda}2)$
+The kernel type is radial basis function: $exp(-gamma |xI-x2|^2)$.